 Whether it’s constructing intricate structures or rebuilding them all over again in order to try out an alternate solution, your son or daughter will be tackling challenges and solving problems just like a real engineer!
 Our hands-on programs are a fun and innovative way to help your eager inventor understand essential science, architectural and engineering concepts while getting creative and firing up his or her imagination in the process.
 We also get parents in on the fun by providing regular email communication to fill you in on the cool new projects your child worked on each week.
 We’ll also preview the following week’s project so you and your child can gear up for the next fun activity!

-Our Engineering courses in the Portland region feature:
+Here’s what our Engineering programs in the Portland region include: